Please email or fax your MRI referral to us to be profiled. We will then call you to make an appointment.

 You will be positioned on a narrow table, which glides into the aperture of the MRI machine.
 At DiagnostiCare, the doughnut of the MRI is 1.2 meters deep and most scans are performed with your head well out of the scanner.
 You will also be offered the choice of video or music to keep you preoccupied whilst you are on the scanner.
 If you’re not comfortable in confined spaces (i.e. claustrophobia), please tell your doctor before the exam.
 Your doctor may prescribe you a mild sedative.
 We do not offer sedation.

 Small devices called coils may be positioned around the body part that is being studied.
 These coils are receivers which enhance the picture quality.

 A contrast may be given before certain MRI tests through a vein in the back of your hand or your forearm.
 The contrast helps the radiologist demonstrate certain areas more clearly.

 Whilst the scan is being done, the radiographer will be seated at the console, which is separated from the MRI room by a door and a glass window.
 The radiographer will talk to you and listen to you on an intercom system and will be able to see you all the time.
 Usually, different kinds of images are needed, each type taking 3- 15 minutes.
 Depending on the areas being studied, the exam could take from 30 minutes up to an hour.

 How to prepare for the test

 Preparation depends on the area being examined.

 Some scans require no food or drink for 4 – 6 hours prior the scan.
 No other preparation is usually needed.

 The magnetic fields encountered during an MRI scan may interfere with certain implants, in particular, pacemakers.
-Any patient who has a cardiac pacemaker cannot have an MRI, and indeed, is not allowed into the MRI scanning area.
+Any patient who has a cardiac pacemaker cannot have an MR, and is not allowed into the MRI scanning area.